GorillaFu/Gravity-Docs/docs/setting-up-a-validator.md

 gravity eth_keys add
 #choose a string for your key name
 gravity keys add <Your Gravity Orchestrator Cosmos Key Name>
-#you will be prompted for a password.
+#you will be prompted for a passphrase.
 This will be the seed phrase set earlier.
 ```

 Once we have registered our keys we will also set them in our Orchestrator right away, this reduces the risk of confusion as the chain starts and you need these keys to submit Gravity bridge signatures via your orchestrator.